-I wanted to post this for long time..
-But i dint have the confidence to do it.
-Making sweets is always a night mare to me.
+I wanted to make this post on"How to make sugar syrup for Indian sweets for long time with stepwise pictures".
+But i dint have the confidence to do it because making sweets is always a night mare to me.
 Before my marriage ,i have seen my mom making Nei urundai , thenkuzhal & thukkada for every diwali.My dad used to buy all the popular sweets from famous stalls and we enjoy eating varieties of sweets & savouries.
 After marriage , the story is just the reverse.
 My in-laws & my hubby never buy sweets from stalls for diwali because my MIL is a pro in making sweets.
 She can easily make badushah , adhirasam ,burfis, halwa etc and they taste out-of-the world..
 It took almost 5 yrs for me to try sweets on my own.I started making some easy sweets like rava ladoo for last year diwali..

 We all know most of our Indian sweets are based on sugar & jaggery.The success of the sweet mainly depends on the consistency of syrup.So i would like to share the different stages of sugar & jaggery syrup and some tips to identify the right consistency which i learnt with the help of tips given by experts like Mrs. Mallika badrinath, Menu rani chellam . .
 I have tried my best to make u understand the various stages with step by step pics..
 This post is purely for beginners like me & for my own reference..
 Experts , please excuse & do share ur tips for better understanding.